Columbus County, North Carolina: Ku Klux Klan

-In 1950 Thomas Hamilton, a South Carolina leader of a white supremacist Ku Klux Klan chapter, began a recruiting campaign to expand his organization's reach into Columbus County, focusing on the towns of Chadbourn, Fair Bluff, Tabor City, and Whiteville.
-In late July they paraded through Tabor City, passing out handbills which exhorted white men to join them in resisting "Jews, nigger, and integrationist quacks".
+In 1950, Thomas Hamilton, a South Carolina leader of a white supremacist Ku Klux Klan chapter, began a recruiting campaign to expand his organization's reach into Columbus County, focusing on the towns of Chadbourn, Fair Bluff, Tabor City, and Whiteville.
+In late July, they paraded through Tabor City, passing out handbills which exhorted white men to join them in resisting "Jews, niggers, and integrationist quacks".
 W. Horace Carter, the publisher of the Tabor City Tribune, issued an editorial the following day denouncing the Klan as a violent group and urging local residents to ignore them, leading to a threatening note being placed on his car the following day.
 The county hosted many Klan sympathizers and a Klavern was organized later that year in Whiteville.
 The News Reporter of Whiteville, led by editor Willard Cole, joined the Tabor City Tribune in reporting on Klan activities and denouncing the organization, leading to threats against Cole.

-The following January the Klansmen began night raids on homes, abducting and flogging residents who they felt had violated traditional mores.
-Over the following months the Klan continued to conduct raids, heightening local tensions.
-In early October 1951 Klansmen from Fair Bluff abducted a couple and transported them into South Carolina.
+The following January, the Klansmen began night raids on homes, abducting and flogging residents who they felt had violated traditional mores.
+Over the following months, the Klan continued to conduct raids, heightening local tensions.
+In early October 1951, Klansmen from Fair Bluff abducted a couple and transported them into South Carolina.
 Abduction crossing state lines was a federal crime, and as a result the U.S. Federal Bureau of Investigation (FBI) became involved.
-In February 1952 the FBI, state agents, and county sheriff's deputies initiated a crackdown and arrested 11 Klansmen responsible for the October abduction.
+In February 1952, the FBI, state agents, and county sheriff's deputies initiated a crackdown and arrested 11 Klansmen responsible for the October abduction.
 Law enforcement made additional arrests over subsequent months.
 Of the near 100 Klansmen arrested, 63 including Hamilton were convicted of various crimes.
-For their efforts against the Klan, in 1953 the Tabor City Tribune and The News Reporter won the Pulitzer Prize for Public Service.
+For their efforts against the Klan, in 1953, the Tabor City Tribune and The News Reporter won the Pulitzer Prize for Public Service.